develtechmon/Edge_Tpu/coral_user_guide/coral_virtualenv_in_window.md

 ### You can also use below command to remove all resctrictions on your security policy as follow
 - > Set-ExecutionPolicy Unrestricted

+### Installing virtualenv package into our environment
+- > py -3.8 -m pip install virtualenv virtualenv

+## Creating virtual environment
+- > cd to /userpath/package
+- > virtualenv env

+## By now, you should see (env) environment.
+To activate
+- > ./env/Scripts/activate

+## To deactivate
+- > deactivate